VladislavFitz/Melotunes/README.md

 - **Artist Profiles**: Select an artist to view their photo and track list.

 - **Music Playback**: Choose a track to launch the player and start listening.
+  - Rewind/Fast forward using pan gesture
+  - Infinite playback controlled by a ∞ button

 Melotunes focuses on providing a seamless experience for music enthusiasts, allowing you to quickly access and enjoy the latest hits from the top charts with ease.

-## Features

-- Top Charts: Explore trending artists.
-- Artist Pages: Access artist biographies and discographies.
-- Advanced Music Player:
-  - Rewind/Fast forward using pan gesture
-  - Infinite button-controlled playback

 ## Getting started